 In Darragh's case, it was her daughter Ann who recounted the story years after it played out.
 Since Ann's telling has some information which doesn't gibe with other accounts, some historians have dismissed it outright as a concocted tale.

 When the British occupied Philadelphia on September 26, 1777, Darragh was a housewife living on Second Street.
 The home of her neighbor John Cadwalader was occupied by General Howe for use as his headquarters during the occupation.
 (Cadwalader, a member of the Philadelphia Light Horse, would figure heroically in a skirmish at Whitemarsh.)

 Shortly after the British arrived, Major John Andre knocked on Darragh's door and ordered her to move out of the house so that it could be used by British officers.
-Lydia demurred as she had two children to take care of and no place to go.
+Lydia had two children to take care of and no place to go.
 She had already sent her two youngest children to stay with relatives.
 She decided to visit Lord Howe personally and ask for his permission to remain in her house.
 On the way, she met up with a British officer who serendipitously turned out to be a second cousin, Captain Barrington, from Ireland.